 - Hydrocortisone treatments for piles can be called by a variety of brand names including the Anusol range, Anugesic, Germaloids, Perinal, Proctosedyl, Uniroid and Xyloproct.

 5. Side effects

-Like all medicines, hydrocortisone treatments for piles can cause side effects although not everyone gets them.
+Like all medicines, hydrocortisone treatments can cause side effects, although not everyone gets them.

 If you use hydrocortisone for a short time, it's very unlikely to cause side effects.
-You may get a slight increase in burning when you first apply the treatment but this only lasts a few minutes.
-After a few days of using the hydrocortisone treatment, this usually stops happening.
+You may get a slight increase in burning when you first apply the treatment, but this only lasts a few minutes.
+This usually stops happening after a few days.

-If you use hydrocortisone treatments for piles for a long time, they can thin the skin around your back passage.
-It's best not to use these treatments for more than 7 days, or to repeat treatments often.
+If you use hydrocortisone for a long time, it can thin the skin around your anus.
+It's best not to use these treatments for more than 7 days and not to repeat these treatments too often.

 Serious side effects

 If you have an infection around your bottom, hydrocortisone treatments can make it worse.
-To stop infections, wash the itchy or sore area and pat it dry with a soft, clean towel before applying the hydrocortisone medicine.
+To prevent infections, wash the itchy or sore area and pat it dry with a soft, clean towel before applying the treatment.